Anisotropy-mediated reentrant localization: Numerical results

+\rev{From the spectral-resolved measures, considered in Sec.~\ref{Sec:numerical_overview}, one can extract the position of the finite-size mobility edge $-E^*$ below which all the states are ergodic both at $a<a_{AT}$ and $a>a_{AT}$, while the other ones are power-law localized above $E>-E^*$ for $a>a_{AT}$ and extended with smaller extrapolated $D_2$ for $a<a_{AT}$.}

+\rev{In order to determine $E^*$, first, we consider a threshold analysis of the energy-resolved $r$-statistics, see Fig.~\ref{Fig:r_vs_E}.
+The data on the right panel} shows that the corresponding fraction of ergodic states $f_{\rm erg} = \int_{E<-E^*} \rho(E)dE/L^d$ in the localized phase decays with the system size $L$, but does it logarithmically slowly, \rev{according to the Ioffe-Regel criterion, considered in Sec.}~\ref{AppSec:A3.f_erg}.

+\rev{Next, we focus on the estimation of the fraction of ergodic high-energy states in the localized state at $0<\beta<a<2$ from the IPR.
+For this} we consider the plot of energy-dependent IPR values sorted in increasing order for different system sizes versus the renormalized fraction of the states $(n/L^d)^{3-a}/\ln L$, see Fig.~\ref{Fig:IPR_f_erg}.
+Panels (a) and (b) show the IPR itself $I_2$ and its renormalization $L^d\cdot I_2$ in order to confirm the scaling of the localized and ergodic states, respectively, given \rev{by the right panel of} Fig.~\ref{Fig:r_vs_E} for the ratio $r$-statistics versus energy.

-From the above mentioned measures one can extract the position of the finite-size mobility edge (FSME) $E^*$ below which all the states are ergodic, while being power-law localized above it for $a>a_{AT}$ and extended with smaller extrapolated $D_2$ for $a<a_{AT}$.
-The \rev{FSS, the inset to Fig.~\ref{Fig:r-collapse}(b),} shows that the corresponding fraction of ergodic states \rev{$f_{\rm erg} = \int_{E<E^*} \rho(E)dE/L^d$} in the localized phase decays with the system size $L$, but does it logarithmically slowly, see Appendix~\ref{AppSec:A3.f_erg}.
-This leads us to the conclusion that in the localized phase, $a>a_{AT}$, there is measure zero of the delocalized edge states which can be neglected in the thermodynamic limit.
+\rev{The consistency of the above spectral and spatial data} leads us to the conclusion that in the localized phase, $a>a_{AT}$, there is measure zero of the delocalized edge states which can be neglected in the thermodynamic limit.

+\rev{In the next section we provide an analytical consideration of the model~\eqref{eq:Hamiltonian} and explain the non-trivial bulk-spectrum phase diagram with the localization beyond the convergence of the locator expansion and its relation to the decaying fraction $f_{erg}$ of ergodic high-energy states. }